Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 Bonnie Guitar "Dark Moon" (Bear Family Records, 1991)

-In her way, Bonnie Guitar was an iconic, groundbreaking female performer and musical entrepreneur...
-As a guitarist, she cracked into the Nashville and Los Angeles studio scenes, and is featured on numerous pop and pop-vocals albums; she also had considerable success as a solo artist in her own right.
+In her way, Bonnie Buckingham (aka Bonnie Guitar, 1923-2019) was an iconic, groundbreaking female performer and musical entrepreneur.
+Hailing from Seattle, Washington, she moved to Los Anglees in the late 1950s and found work as a session guitarist, notably for Abbott Records, and the Fabor Records label, which also released her first solo recordings.
+She also cracked into the Nashville studio scene and is featured on numerous pop and pop-vocals albums; she also had considerable success as a solo artist in her own right.
 In addition, she was a pioneering DIY-er, starting her own record label (Dophin/Dolton records, which she sold after a few years), all of which was pretty remarkable for a gal in the Eisenhower/Kennedy era.
 As a musician, however, particularly as a country musician, I find her pretty underwhelming, pretty much epitomizing the snoozy, lethargic pop sound of the time.
 This collection showcases a bunch of her early stuff (though not necessarily her biggest hits...)
 Doesn't do much for me.
 There are also a bunch of original albums, but they strike me as too "pop" to list here...
 Even though she charted as a country artist, there's precious little twang to be heard in her work.

 Randy Gurley "Let Me Be The One" (ABC Records, 1978) (LP)